apache/kylin/website/docs/development/how_to_subscribe_mailing_list.md

 ---
-title: How to subscribe mailing list
+title: How to subscribe and unsubscribe mailing list
 language: en
-sidebar_label: How to subscribe mailing list
+sidebar_label: How to subscribe and unsubscribe mailing list
-pagination_label: How to subscribe mailing list
+pagination_label: How to subscribe and unsubscribe mailing list
 toc_min_heading_level: 2
 toc_max_heading_level: 6
 keywords: